danielang2020/ats/README.md

 - continous refactoring with automation test in Agile.
 - think out everything -> agile development -> manually testing
 - upfront architecture limits development speed.
+- mobile and desktop should have different application service to provide api. in order to test respectively.